-Toxoplasma parasites forming a walled cyst in a mouse brain, where they release chemicals that can affect behavior."We found that Toxoplasma quiets its host's alarm system by blocking immune cells from producing certain cytokines, proteins that stimulate inflammation," said Denkers.
+"We found that Toxoplasma quiets its host's alarm system by blocking immune cells from producing certain cytokines, proteins that stimulate inflammation," said Denkers.
 "Cytokines are double-edged swords: They summon the immune system's reinforcements, but if too many accumulate they can damage the body they're trying to defend.
 An unregulated immune response can kill you."

 When immune cells meet intruders, they release cytokines that summon more immune cells, which produce more cytokines, rapidly causing inflammation.
 T. gondii must allow cytokines to trigger enough of an immune response to keep its own numbers in check and ensure host survival.
 But too many cytokines cause an overwhelming immune response that could damage the host or eliminate the parasites.